palderman/DataSciAg/syllabus.md

 ### Course Description

-Computers are increasingly essential to the study of all aspects of biology.
-Data management skills are needed for entering data without errors, storing it in a usable way, and extracting key aspects of the data for analysis.
-Basic programming is required for everything from accessing and managing data, to statistical analysis, to modeling.
-This course will provide an introduction to data management, manipulation, and analysis, with an emphasis on biological problems.
-Class will typically consist of short introductions or question & answer sessions, followed by hands on computing exercises.
-The course will be taught using R and SQLite, but the concepts learned will easily apply to all programming languages and database management systems.
-No background in programming of databases is required.

-### Prerequisite Knowledge and Skills

-Knowledge of basic biology.
+Computers are incredibly powerful tools for doing scientific research.
+Yet despite this great potential, many scientists lack the skills needed to use computers to their full potential.
+This course provides an introduction to some of the basic skills needed for effective scientific computing.
+The course will provide an overview of:
+- Basic programming
+- Workflow design
+- Data management, manipulation, and analysis
+Although the course will be taught primarily using R, the concepts learned through the course should be easily transferable to other programming languages and database management systems.
+No background in programming or database management is required.

 ### Purpose of Course